BwithE/squidly/README.md

 # Squidly

+# FYI
+I just found another useful tool `proxytunnel` that will allow you to establish connections to the interal (localhost) of a proxyserver.
+So, use this if with just want to scan the interal ports of a proxy server.
+But, if you want to ssh to an interal session on the Proxy server: `proxytunnel` is the tool you'd want.

 # Description
 This script is designed to check whether a set of ports on a proxy server are open and returning a successful HTTP response.